-If it proves to be more time consuming or cumbersome than helpful, maybe this committee isn’t what you need.
+If it proves to be more time consuming or cumbersome than helpful, maybe this type of committee isn’t what you need.
 You can always remind committee members that there may be personal liability associated with failure to meet fiduciary responsibilities under ERISA; this prompts dropout from members who are not wholly competent and confident in their own participation.

-2. You must have prudent decision-making processes if you have a committee.
+2. You must have prudent decision-making processes if you have a Committee.

 Insider tip: Know that the meeting minutes prove a prudent process.

 Minutes provide all past and present committee members with a record for when decisions were made, why, and by whom.
 Minutes are useful as a reflective vehicle for reassessing a choice when the times comes.

 3. You must conduct yourself as though you have an investment policy statement established.